 Adults with scoliosis ranging from mild to severe can at times experience back pain or discomfort.
-Alexander Technique can instruct a person with scoliosis on how to let go of unnecessary tensions, stiffenings and collapses.
+Alexander Technique can instruct you on how to let go of unnecessary tensions, stiffening and collapse that you may have patterned.
 These often have developed as a habit in response to wearing a back brace and may be exacerbating.
-Instruction on easy uprightness, natural full breathing and reduction of muscular tension can assist the person to be more comfortable in their body.
-In some cases exaggerated back curves will reduce with improved posture and muscle tone.
+Instruction on easy uprightness, natural full breathing and reduction of muscular tension can assist you to be more comfortable in your body.
+In some cases, exaggerated back curves will reduce with improved posture and muscle tone.

 Alexander for children developing scoliosis

 Where a child is found to have a mild scoliosis or a developing scoliosis, Alexander Technique lessons can show them methods for releasing up off the spinal curve, rather than compressing down onto it.
 Encouraging easy uprightness and good postural habits will not prevent the scoliosis but may assist the child by:

 1. Reducing the amount of compensatory tension and collapse

 2. Providing positive strategies for addressing the changes that are occurring

 Sometimes, young people have their scoliosis treated with a brace that they wear under their clothes for a prescribed amount of time each day.

 Alexander instruction does not conflict with the medical treatment of wearing the brace.
 It does help the person to overcome some of the side effects of wearing a back brace over an extended period.